Skip to Content

 Fall of Atlantis

-Attack the Bacchanal Buffet: In my opinion, Bacchanal easily qualifies as the best buffet in Las Vegas, and it isn’t particularly close.
+Attack the Bacchanal Buffet: Bacchanal is best buffet in Las Vegas, and it’s not particularly close.

-Food options range from crab legs, bone marrow, a made-to-order taco station, in addition to other delicious options that are not likely to disappoint.
+Food options range from crab legs, bone marrow, a made-to-order taco station, and so much more – You won’t be disappointed.

-Most options are offered in a single-serve dish, so certainly classier than the troughs of food you saw on Vegas Vacation (one of the best Las Vegas movies out there!).
+Most items are offered in a single-serve dish, so certainly classier than the troughs of food you saw on Vegas Vacation (one of the best Las Vegas movies out there!).

 I recently visited the Bacchanal Buffet and was blown away by the selection and quality on display.